-How to Organize Your Life with Google Calendar
+How to Use Google Calendar to Organize Your Life

 The lie that I used to tell myself, “I don’t need to write that down.”
 Well, yeah, I actually do.
 These days, my brain is running much like my 10-year-old laptop.
 Memory full and slow processing speed.